BMW Buyers Guide: The Economy of a Luxury Car

-Insuring any luxury car is going to be more expensive than insuring something like a Toyota Camry.
+Buying insurance for any luxury car is going to be more expensive than insuring something like a Toyota Camry.
 However, you’ll get discounts for advanced safety features and anti-theft devices.
 You can even get a good discount by getting your BMW auto insurance through Liberty Mutual, who currently has a deal with BMW to be their preferred insurer.
 Of course, the best way to make sure you’re getting a great deal on your car insurance is to compare several auto insurance quotes and to do this about once per year at least.
 Auto insurance rates change often so you’ll want to check prices frequently.
 If you’d like the details on why, we have a great explanation of why car insurance shopping is so important and how you can do it easily and efficiently.

 BMW Fuel Economy: Power vs. Efficiency

 Over the last several years fuel economy has become a major focus for auto manufacturers in the US market.
-As a result you will notice that BMW’s have a very high fuel economy to power ratio.
-By that we mean that for most BMW models you’ll get above average MPGs while still enjoying the high powered engines that are commonly associated with German cars.
+As a result, you will notice that BMW’s have a very high fuel economy to power ratio.
+By that, we mean that for most BMW models you’ll get above average MPGs while still enjoying the high powered engines that are commonly associated with German cars.

 BMW makes cars with 4, 6, 8, and 10 cylinders; so depending on which BMW model you choose, you have the option for a lot of power.
-If fuel economy is your primary concern, then you’ll be happy to know that the four cylinder turbo still gets better MPGs than many similar cars on the road.
-This means you’ll have the fuel economy you need, but will still have stronger acceleration than you would in a traditional 4-cylinder vehicle.
+If fuel economy is your primary concern, then you’ll be happy to know that the four-cylinder turbo still gets better MPGs than many similar cars on the road.
+This means you’ll have the fuel economy you need but will still have stronger acceleration than you would in a traditional 4-cylinder vehicle.